Hatepe eruption: Dating the eruption

 Early radiocarbon dating effort on 22 selected carbonized samples yielded an uncalibrated average date of 1,819 ± 17 years BP (131 CE ± 17).
 Research by Colin J. N. Wilson and others remarked that ongoing calibration pushes the radiocarbon result to a more recent date, and they proposed 186 CE as the exact year of eruption based on ancient Chinese and Roman records of unusual atmospheric phenomena in about this year.

 In an effort led by R.S.J.
 Sparks and others to investigate interhemispheric calibration offset in 1995, the team analyzed the uncalibrated ages of tree rings of a single tree killed in Taupo eruption, cross-matched the uncalibrated tree ring chronology to Northern Hemisphere calibration curve, and extrapolated the calibrated tree ring dates to obtain the outermost ring date of 232 CE ± 15, i.e. the last moment the tree was alive.

 In 2012, to circumvent interhemispheric calibration offset, the uncalibrated dates of tree rings of a single tree killed in Taupo eruption were wiggle-matched to New Zealand-derived calibration data set to obtain the currently most precise eruption date of 232 CE ± 8 (95.4% confidence).
 This date is statistically indistinguishable from that of 1995 study and is the currently accepted date.

-However, presence of magmatic carbon in pre-eruption groundwaters has been proposed to contaminate radiocarbon ages by skewing towards older dates possibly up to centuries, suggesting that the date for the Hatepe eruption could be younger than 232 CE ± 8 CE.

-Several volcanic markers in ice cores have been hypothesized to be connected to Taupo eruption, but previously none of the markers could be definitively attributed to Taupo eruption because at the time of these studies no erupted product from this eruption was reported for the various ice cores.

-In IAVCEI Scientific Assembly 2023, it is announced that rhyolitic shards derived from Taupo eruption has been identified in Roosevelt Island ice core.
-These Taupo glass shards deposited in a core interval dated to 230 CE ± 32 based on annual ice layer counting, gas and tephra synchronization.
-The breakthrough firmly establishes the accuracy of previous wiggle-matching derived eruption date and confirms the eruption date to circa 230 CE.
+It is suggested that the presence of magmatic carbon in pre-eruption groundwaters may have contaminated radiocarbon ages.
+However, rhyolitic shards derived from the Taupo eruption have been identified in the Roosevelt Island ice core and are independently dated to 230 CE ± 19, thus refuting propositions of a potential age bias.
+These dates are also within a wider range of 205 CE to 373 CE determined by paleomagnetic dating but the age continues to be slightly controversial, for the reasons mentioned.

 Post-eruption soil deficiencies

 The tephra soils associated with the eruption were deficient in several essential minerals, with cobalt deficiency being the cause of bush sickness in animals that precluded productive livestock farming until this issue was identified and addressed.
-This identification by New Zealand government scientists in 1934 was probably the most significant single advance in New Zealand agriculture ever, but was not able to be fully exploited until the 1950s with the deployment of cobalt ion containing superphosphate fertiliser from aircraft.
+This identification by New Zealand government scientists in 1934 was probably the most significant single advance in New Zealand agriculture ever, but was not able to be fully exploited until the 1950s with the deployment of cobalt-ion-containing superphosphate fertiliser from aircraft.